 IDENTIFICATION: 15-29 inches (38-71 cm).
-This is the largest species of freshwater turtle in the western hemisphere and some captive specimens have exceed 250 pounds (113 kg).
+This is the largest species of freshwater turtle in the western hemisphere and some captive specimens have exceeded 250 pounds (113 kg).
 To date the largest known documented wild caught adult male from Texas weighed 211 pounds (95.7 kg).
 The largest female to date was captured in Tarrant County and weighed 70 pounds (31.7 kg).
-Mature females are distinguishable from males of similar size by having a cloaca opening that does not extend beyond the posterior margins of the carapace and a smaller head.
+Mature females are distinguishable from males of similar size by having a cloaca opening that does not extend beyond the posterior margins of the carapace and a proportionately smaller head.

 GEOGRAPHIC DISTRIBUTION: The alligator snapping turtle occupies a geographic range that includes southwestern Georgia, northern Florida, Alabama, Mississippi, Louisiana, Arkansas, Texas, eastern Oklahoma, extreme southeastern Kansas, southwestern and eastern Illinois in the Mississippi Valley to Iowa and southwestern Kentucky.
 However, specimens may be difficult to locate in portions of their historic range as collecting, mortality from swallowing unattended baited lines, habitat loss and pollution have made a negative impact on many alligator snapping turtle populations.
 In Texas the alligator snapping turtle is found in the Trinity River from Tarrant County and river systems eastward.